aws-solutions-library-samples/guidance-for-disaster-recovery-of-vmware-workloads-using-aws-elastic-disaster-recovery-service/README.md

 This structured approach helps you use the infrastructure defined in this Guidance to validate and refine your disaster recovery strategy, while the Prescriptive Guidance document provides the broader context and best practices for adopting AWS Elastic Disaster Recovery end to end.

-## Key success criteria and example matrix
+## Key Success Criteria and Example Matrix

 This section shows an example of how you can capture configuration details and results when you test AWS Elastic Disaster Recovery in this environment.
 You can copy and re-use this structure to maintain a separate matrix for each workload, application or server type.